Tanishq2505/Acadata/README.md

 An app to show all your Academia data into a single place with beautiful UI and easy-to-read data.

 Features:
-- Shows all your attendance, timetable and marks data.
+- Shows all your attendance, timetable, and marks data.
 - Timetable can be edited as per the user's request.
 Unrequired subjects can now be deleted just in a simple swipe.
 - Shows how many margins you have in classes.
 - Beautiful UI which is easy to read and understand
 - Stores data locally and sends none to the internet ensuring security.

 Update notes:
-- Added swipe to delete feature in timetable section.
-- Added loading view to reset timetable button.
+- Added tools tab for upcoming tools.
+- Bug Fixes:
-- Bugs Fixed in attendance screen.
+- - Margin and attendance percentage color.
+- - Resetting of the status bar and the navigation bar on restart.
+- - Empty screen when no marks are present.
+- - Black screen after timetable resets.